 The state is in the process of completing a non-residential assessment based on on-site visits to evaluate compliance with HCBS regulations.
-The assessment is being developed with guidance from a Center for Medicaid, CHIP and Survey and Certification (CMCS) Informational Bulletin, dated September 16, 201.
-The bulletin provides Waiver Instruction and Technical Guidance regarding employment and employment related services.
-Emphasis of the assessment will focus on assuring services are supporting people to have opportunities to participate in activities with others in their community and are not isolated and segregated from the broader community.
+The assessment is being developed with guidance using CMS' home and community based services non-residential exploratory questions.
+The emphasis of the assessment is ensuring services support people to have opportunities to participate in integrated community settings and to seek opportunities for employment, and are not isolated and segregated from the broader community.
 Additionally, JDT service providers must submit quarterly outcome information to the State which addresses the individual's employment plan.